appx. 1 hour

 Since the fort is only about 2.5 hours from where we live, we decided to make a day trip rather than camp.
 The drive down was easy and we arrived early in the afternoon.
 We happened to be visiting the year the NPS was celebrating its 100th birthday, so many of the parks, including this one, were free.
 However, as of this writing, the entrance fees are $3 for adults, $2 for kids 6-12, and kids under 6 are free and they also accept the normal national passes.
-They also have additional fees for special events.
+There are additional fees for special events.

 The parking lot is a bit of a distance from the actual fort, so be prepared for a walk and bring anything with you that you might not want to go back for (especially water!).
 I actually kind of liked this aspect of it as it was particularly hot the day we went and it gave a teeny tiny idea of what it may have been like back in the day for someone who was tired and thirsty after a long ride and was just arriving at the fort.
 As we approached the front gates, we passed a grave as well as an old covered wagon and horse travois which were interesting to look at up close.